SunnySuite/Sunny.jl/joss/paper.md

 an ion, or, equivalently, the implementation of completely general single-ion anisotropies.
-The generalization may also be used to capture local entanglement effects, where this entanglement may be between the spin and orbital degrees of freedom of a single site, or within a cluster of spins on different sites.
+The generalization may also be used to capture local entanglement effects, where this entanglement may be between the spin and orbital degrees of freedom of a single site or within a cluster of spins on different sites.

 The SU(_N_) formalism applies equally to LSWT calculations [@muniz:2014] and classical spin dynamics [@zhang_batista:2021].
 Users can access this formalism